COVID-19 surveillance and study protocols

 ECDC provides technical guidance to the Member States.
-This includes guidance on data collection on outbreaks in closed settings, on contact tracing and on the transition from COVID-19 emergency surveillance to routine surveillance.
+This includes guidance regarding data collection for outbreaks in closed settings, contact tracing and the transition from COVID-19 emergency surveillance to routine surveillance.

 COVID-19 surveillance guidance

-This guidance provides Member States with updated surveillance objectives and options for effectively implementing this transition:
+The ECDC-WHO guidance on, ‘Operational considerations for respiratory virus surveillance in Europe’ provides Member States with updated surveillance objectives and options to effectively implement this transition: